If you’re an options trader, you could be making a big mistake…

 They’d see the market order hit the screen and all of them would instantly pull their bids and offers from the market.
 Then, they’d discuss at what price to execute the ticket and how they would divide up the trade.
 Finally, they’d fill the ticket at an obscene price – maybe 20% away from the previous price – and then get back to trading as usual.

 That same routine occurs with small orders, too – especially right at the opening of the market.

-But let's say you use a market order.
-Thanks to some market-maker collusion, you end up buying the calls for $2.40 – 20% higher than the last trading price.
-Now, it'll cost you $480.
-You'll also likely end up the subject of one of the stories shared at the bar later that night.
+But, let’s say you use a market order.
+Thanks to some market-maker collusion, you end up buying the calls for $2.40… 20% higher than the last trading price.
+Now, it’ll cost you $480.
+You’ll also likely end up the subject in one of the stories like the ones told at the bar.